mbegur/Pathsolver/docs/README.md

 - Complete the `cell.js` module (constructor, update functions)
 - Render a square grid to the `Canvas` using `Easel.js`
 - Make each cell in the grid clickable, toggling the state of the square on click
-- Do the same for triangular and hexagonal grids

-**Day 3**: Create the automata logic backend.
-Build out modular functions for handling the different grid types along with their unique neighbor checks and rule sets.
-Incorporate the automata logic into the `Board.js` rendering.
+**Day 3**: Implement the algorithms and finish up an algorithm class for the array of coordinates.
 Goals for the day:

-- Export an `Automata` object with correct type and handling logic
-- Have a functional grid on the `Canvas` frontend that correctly handles iterations from one generation of the game to the next
+- Be able to run algorithms in console and create a path of coordinates

-**Day 4**: Install the controls for the user to interact with the game.
-Style the frontend, making it polished and professional.
+**Day 4**: Style the frontend, making it polished and professional.
 Goals for the day:

-- Create controls for game speed, stop, start, reset, and shape type
+- Create controls for stop, start, and reset
 - Have a styled `Canvas`, nice looking controls and title
-- If time: include buttons on the side to toggle the color scheme of the cells

 ### Bonus features

 There are many directions this cellular automata engine could eventually go.
 Some anticipated updates are:

-- [ ] Add options for different rule sets
-- [ ] Add multiple choices for starting states that are interesting
+- [ ] Add more pathfinding algorithms to compare against the 3 made
-- [ ] Explore multi-state versions of the game, such as the ones outlined [here](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html)
+- [ ] Have automatic maze generation instead of user made obstacles